-Mosaic and Non-Mosaic Down Syndrome - Condition and Symptoms
+Down syndrome - Condition and Symptoms

 Most individuals have two copies of chromosome 21 in the cells of their body.
-In individuals with down syndrome, there are three copies of this chromosome instead of two.
+In individuals with Down syndrome, there are three copies of this chromosome instead of two.
 The third copy of the chromosome results in slower physical development and impaired mental abilities.

-Down Syndrome can be diagnosed both before and after birth.
-Amniocentesis, chorionic villus sampling and percutaneous umbilical cord blood sampling can all be conducted to detect Down Syndrome before a child is born.
-If prenatal testing is not conducted, a doctor will usually recognize and diagnose Down Syndrome as a result of the physical characteristics of the condition.
-If Down Syndrome is suspected after birth, a doctor may order a chromosomal karyotype test which screens for the chromosome that causes the condition.
+Down syndrome can be diagnosed both before and after birth.
+Amniocentesis, chorionic villus sampling and percutaneous umbilical cord blood sampling can all be conducted to detect Down syndrome before a child is born.
+If prenatal testing is not conducted, a doctor will usually recognize and diagnose Down syndrome as a result of the physical characteristics of the condition.
+If Down syndrome is suspected after birth, a doctor may order a chromosomal karyotype test which screens for the chromosome that causes the condition.

-Individuals who are born with Down Syndrome will experience varying degrees of symptoms and some people may not experience every symptom that is associated with the condition.
-Some of the common symptoms of Down Syndrome include decreased muscle tone, an asymmetrical skull, slanting eyes, a small mouth with protruding tongue, delayed growth and development and delayed mental and social skills.
-Individuals who are born with Down Syndrome may also be at an increased risk of developing infections, respiratory complications, heart defects and issues with hearing and vision.
+Individuals who are born with Down syndrome will experience varying degrees of symptoms and some people may not experience every symptom that is associated with the condition.
+Some of the common symptoms of Down syndrome include decreased muscle tone, an asymmetrical skull, slanting eyes, a small mouth with protruding tongue, delayed growth and development and delayed mental and social skills.
+Individuals who are born with Down syndrome may also be at an increased risk of developing infections, respiratory complications, heart defects and issues with hearing and vision.

-Down Syndrome is covered under the Social Security Administration (SSA)'s “Blue Book” of impairments under Section 110.00.
-Individuals who are born with Non-Mosaic Down Syndrome are considered disabled from birth by the SSA and will automatically qualify for Social Security Disability benefits.
-Those who have Mosaic cases of Down Syndrome may or may not qualify for Social Security Disability benefits depending on the severity of their condition.
+Down syndrome is covered under the Social Security Administration (SSA)'s “Blue Book” of impairments under Section 110.00.
+Individuals who are born with Non-Mosaic Down syndrome are considered disabled from birth by the SSA and will automatically qualify for Social Security Disability benefits.
+Those who have Mosaic cases of Down syndrome may or may not qualify for Social Security Disability benefits depending on the severity of their condition.

-Getting approved for Social Security Disability benefits for Mosaic Down Syndrome may be a little more complicated.
-In addition to providing medical evidence of the Down Syndrome condition, you will also need to prove that the condition is severe enough that it prevents the individual who is applying for benefits from being able to work.
+Getting approved for Social Security Disability benefits for Mosaic Down syndrome may be a little more complicated.
+In addition to providing medical evidence of the Down syndrome condition, you will also need to prove that the condition is severe enough that it prevents the individual who is applying for benefits from being able to work.

-If you are applying for Social Security Disability benefits due to a condition of Non-Mosaic Down Syndrome, chances are that the application will be approved in the initial stage of the application process.
-If you are applying for benefits due to a case of Mosaic Down Syndrome there is a slight chance that your initial application will be denied.
+If you are applying for Social Security Disability benefits due to a condition of Non-Mosaic Down syndrome, chances are that the application will be approved in the initial stage of the application process.
+If you are applying for benefits due to a case of Mosaic Down syndrome there is a slight chance that your initial application will be denied.
 If this is the case, you will need to appeal the SSA's decision in order to receive Social Security Disability benefits.

 If you are looking to file for disability benefits or have already been denied, you should contact a qualified Social Security Disability lawyer to represent you in your claim for disability benefits.
-Your chances of successfully filing a disability claim due to Down Syndrome are significantly increased if you are represented by an attorney.
+Your chances of successfully filing a disability claim due to Down syndrome are significantly increased if you are represented by an attorney.